cruisercoder/cppstddb/README.md

 ### Status
-This is an early stage project and it needs a lot of work before it is ready for serious use.
-Only the Mysql driver is present, but more will appear shortly.
+This is an early stage project and it needs a lot of work before it is ready for serious use. basic support for mysql, postgres, sqlite.
+More soon.

 ### Planned Design Highlights (WIP)
 - A database and driver neutral interface specification